Neutrino oscillations and PMNS matrix in gauge-Higgs unification: Summary

 The GHU scenario predicts no CP violation phase in $U_\PMNS$.
 Neutrino oscillations with $U_\PMNS$ in the normal ordering with $\delta_{CP} = \pi$ are reproduced in accordance with the NuFit-6.0 analysis.

 To have a nontrivial CP violation phase in $U_\PMNS$, one needs to consider more general brane interactions and brane masses $m^B_{\alpha\beta}$ in (\ref{branemass1}).
 In the present paper we have considered diagonal brane masses $m^B_{\alpha\beta} = \delta_{\alpha\beta} m_{B_\alpha}$.
 When $m^B_{\alpha\beta}$ is not diagonal, a general CP violation phase $\delta_{\rm CP}$ can arise but it becomes very difficult to solve the equations of motion explicitly.
-In this regards we would like to recall that the CKM matrix in the quark sector is naturally reproduced in the GUT inspired GHU with brane interactions which are diagonal in the generation space.\cite{CKM2025} From the viewpoint of grand unification it is quite natural to imagine that brane interactions in the lepton sector are diagonal as well.
+In this regards we would like to recall that the CKM matrix in the quark sector is naturally reproduced in the GUT-inspired GHU with brane interactions which are diagonal in the generation space\cite{CKM2025}.
+From the viewpoint of grand unification it is quite natural to imagine that brane interactions in the lepton sector are diagonal as well.
+It would be interesting to produce KK excited modes of neutrinos at the KK mass scale $m_\KK$.
+Effects of lepton number violation could be seen at much lower energy scale than commonly expected as the scale of Majorana masses can be relatively small.
+Further investigation is necessary.